 Your heart contains four valves: pulmonary, aortic, tricuspid and mitral.
 According to the Mayo Clinic, calcification of one of these valves can occur as you grow older.
 However, it also can occur if you do not watch your diet and eat foods high in cholesterol or fat.
-Heart valve calcification also can occur if you are underweight, including those who suffer from eating disorders.
+Heart valve calcification also can occur if you are underweight, including those who have eating disorders.
 If your heart valves calcify, it can interfere with how your blood flows through your heart, and this can cause you to develop heart disease.

 Video of the Day

 Not having enough magnesium in your diet can cause you to have a calcified heart valve.
 Age also can bring about calcification of your heart valves.
 In fact, the University of Maryland Medical Center reports that aortic valve calcification is common in people who are older than 75.
 The Cleveland Clinic reports that calcification of the aortic valve can be brought on by high blood pressure or low body weight.